tituionut/flux-training/part01/README.md

       * Do not apply it, push it at the root of your Git repository -- Flux will do the job
    2. Now you can either wait one minute for Flux to fetch it from Git based on the interval in `GitRepository` `spec.interval` or you can manually force it.
       * `kubectl annotate --overwrite gitrepo/flux-system -n flux-system reconcile.fluxcd.io/requestedAt="$(date +%s)"`
-   3. Make sure you do not have any errors in `kustomizations` and `gitrepositories` objects in `default` namespace
+   3. Make sure you do not have any errors in `kustomizations` and `gitrepositories` objects in `flux-system` namespace
    4. Describe `kustomizations` and `gitrepositories`
    5. Verify the application is created in the cluster